 - Protect against direct sunlight – Immature scars don’t react well to direct sunlight.
 Extended exposure to ultraviolet radiation can contribute to hyperpigmentation, resulting in discolored scar tissue.

 - Clean your incision – Use lukewarm water and a mild soap or cleanser like SilqueClenz to wash your incision site.
 Maintaining a clean wound will minimize dirt and germs, preventing irritation or infection.

 - Use silicone gel sheeting – Silicone gel sheeting and silicone gel ointments have been used as an effective scar therapy solution for over 30 years.
 Ask your doctor if medical silicone is right for you, and visit Biodermis.com today for a complete range of scar care products.

 For optimal recovery results after open heart surgery, it’s important to follow any instructions given by your surgeon in addition to these steps.

 What will my scar look like after heart surgery?

 The size of your scar after open heart surgery will largely depend on the specific procedure performed and the decision made by your surgeon.
 The way your body produces scars is largely determined by your genetics, skin type, and how well you maintain your scar.
 Given these factors, it’s difficult to predict how an individual’s scar will look after an invasive procedure.
 Many scars fade over time, but some don’t.
-It’s also important to know that a scar will never completely go away, even with the help of modern medicine.
+It’s also important to know that a scar will never entirely diminish, even with the help of modern medicine.

 Luckily, there are many topical solutions for scars that will flatten them and reduce their appearance.
 In the best case scenario, and with the right products, you can help your scar blend in with the surrounding tissue, making it less noticeable.